fanpei91/torsniff/README.md

 **p2pspider only run on a host which has dedicated public IP.**

-##Upcoming features
-* Performance optimization
-* Data storage
-* Web GUI
-* Data sharing
-* Data downloading
-* Video playing

-##Goals
-* Make p2pspider be an easy-using tool for you.
-* You can use it to search torrents, to download resources, even to share the database.
-* You can play videos when you're downloading them.
-* Build an another QVod platform is possible.

 ##Contribute
 After forking the code, use ```npm install``` to install required packages.
 Run ```node test/index.js``` to review results.